Sound pollution at Lückstr.

 Synopsis:

-[ freq:res ] studies 01 / Sound Pollution at Lückstraße is an experimental audiovisual project investigating the relentless sonic environment of a narrow urban street in Germany, experienced through the daily barrage of blaring sirens.
-Over a week-long continuous 24/7 field recording, this work captures the invasive intensity and rhythms of emergency sounds that permeate the living space of a third-floor apartment overlooking the street.
-The piece explores the intersection of environmental sound pollution, personal wellbeing, and hearing challenges, transforming raw acoustic data into dynamic visual forms.
-By exposing the temporal patterns and loudness variations of sirens, the project reflects on how modern city soundscapes affect human perception, concentration, and health.
+[freq:res] studies 01 – Sound Pollution at Lückstraße investigates the relentless sonic environment of a narrow urban street in Germany, experienced through the daily barrage of emergency sirens.
+Over a continuous week-long field recording, the project captures the invasive intensity, temporal patterns, and rhythms of sirens as they permeate the living space of a third-floor apartment overlooking the street.
+By transforming this raw acoustic data into dynamic visual forms, the work reflects on how persistent urban soundscapes influence human perception, concentration, and wellbeing.